Last updated September 22, 2021.

 Types of tests

-A molecular amplification test detects genetic material from a specific virus in patient samples.
-Most molecular tests for COVID-19 are called PCR tests; however, there are a few other molecular tests that are not called PCR.
+- A molecular amplification test looks for genetic material from the COVID-19 virus.
+Most molecular tests for COVID-19 are called PCR tests.
+However, there are a few other molecular tests that are not called PCR.

-PCR is currently the best way to test for current infection with COVID-19.
+- PCR is one the most reliable ways to test for COVID-19.

-An antigenic test can quickly detect fragments of proteins found on or within the virus that causes COVID-19.
+- An antigen test can quickly detect pieces of proteins from the virus that causes COVID-19.

-The test is similar to a rapid flu test and is performed at the point-of-care by collecting a sample from the nasal cavity using a swab.
-Results can be obtained in a couple of hours.
+- The test is similar to a rapid flu test and is usually performed at the point of care by collecting a sample from the nasal cavity using a swab.
+Most antigen tests return results in approximately 15 minutes.

-While these tests can detect previous exposure to COVID-19, they cannot reliably determine if a patient is currently infected and able to spread the virus to others.
-We think it might take up to two weeks to develop antibodies to the virus.
+- While these tests can detect previous exposure to COVID-19, they can’t tell if a patient is currently infected and able to spread the virus to others.
+We don’t recommend using these tests to find out if you currently have COVID-19.